prysmaticlabs/documentation/website/docs/advanced/migrating-keys.md

 ```sh
 prysm.bat validator accounts list
 ```
-This will produce output in the format of account number, three words seperated by a hyphon (-) and the public keys of each account.
+This will produce output in the format of account number, three words separated by a hyphen (-) and the public keys of each account.
 The output will be similar to this:

 ```sh
 Account 0 | three-random-words